Becoming You With Julie

 If you’re into bold flavors, don’t miss my easy cowboy caviar, pico de gallo salsa, mango salsa with avocado, and this creamy jalapeno sauce recipe.
 So good!

-• Onion – White or red
+• Onion – White or yellow works.

-• Optional cilantro or fresh lime
+• Optional cilantro or fresh lime.

-See the recipe card for quantities.
+See the recipe card for all ingredients and quantities.

-How to Make Roasted Red Salsa
+How to Make Salsa Tatemada (Charred Salsa)

 Find the complete recipe with measurements in the recipe card below.